Image size 1600x900. Swimmer alternating steady and faster lengths in a lap pool.

 How often should I repeat this workout?

-Get balanced swim workouts
+Get beginner mixed swim workouts

 This workout is for informational purposes only and is not medical advice.